Sushreesatarupa/CSE-Third-Year/Microprocessor and Microcontrollers/Question/Midsem-2021.md

 ---

-20. Write the mnemonic of an instruction in 8085 microprocessor that will set bit 6 of the accumulator without changing any of the other bits in the register.Immersive Reader
+20. Write the mnemonic of an instruction in 8085 microprocessor that will set bit 6 of the accumulator without changing any of the other bits in the register.

 (0.5 Points)

 **Answer:**